nicolacucina/CNN-ParticleClassification/Readme.md

 ## loadAndTest.py

-Loads the exported model and uses it to make a prediction on the test data that can be either a full dataset (like the ones used in the training) or a single image (loaded via a _dummy dataset_ that contains only the selected image)
+Loads the exported model and uses it to make a prediction on the test data that can be either a full dataset (like the ones used in the training) or a single image.

-# Requirements

-hardware
-    # cuda toolkit
-    python3 -m venv <deeplearning>
-    source deeplearning/bin/activate
-    pip3 install numpy
-    pip3 install uproot
-    pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu121